-Our whole fleet is able to use biodiesel.
+Our whole fleet is able to use Neste's co-processed marine fuel, which will reduce lifecycle GHG-emissions up to 80%.
 In addition to biodiesel, Viikki and Haaga are able to use liquefied biogas (LBG) as well.

 Emissions in port can be reduced in two different ways.
 Where available, Viikki and Haaga are able to connect to shore power in order to minimise emissions at port.
 We also offer our customers possibility to introduce Virtual Arrival concept, which strives to optimise vessel’s speed during the passage and minimise the waiting time at the anchorage.

 All of ESL Shipping’s vessels are equipped with three to four cargo cranes to make them independent of the loading and unloading services offered at ports.
 Each vessel has grabs and most of them bobcat for trimming.
 These features make port visits faster and operations more efficient.

 In addition, ESL Shipping’s vessels have been designed so that they can work right next to another ship, even in challenging conditions enabling loading and unloading at sea.